Super Friends (1973 TV series): Format and episode formula

 Each episode would begin with the heroes responding to an emergency detected by the massive TroubAlert computer that was situated within the Hall of Justice which served as the headquarters of the team.
 Colonel Wilcox, a U.S. Army official, was a recurring character who would work as a government liaison to the Super Friends during emergencies.

 As such conflicts are often ultimately resolved with the antagonists persuaded to adapt more reasonable methods to achieve their aims with the assistance of the heroes.
 Natural disasters triggered by human (or alien) activity were often shown, and environmental themes featured strongly in the program.

 Guest stars

 Some guest stars from the broader Justice League were featured during this season including the Flash, Plastic Man, and Green Arrow.

-Plastic Man made his animated debut in a cameo appearance in the episode "Professor Goodfellow’s G.E.E.C." voiced by Norman Alden.
-Superman calls him in to extract a mouse from a computer system.

-Green Arrow appeared in the episode "Gulliver's Gigantic Goof" and was voiced by Norman Alden.
-He was referred to as a "Staunch member of the Justice League of America."
+The latter two characters are both voiced by Norman Alden.